-Status Details Incomplete or "I" grades are included in both the qualitative and quantitative measurements.
+Grades Status Details Incomplete Grades Incomplete or "I" grades are included in both the qualitative and quantitative measurements.
 These grades are treated the same as a failing grade.
 Upon receipt of an incomplete grade, students must sign a completion agreement with the Professor for the course and will have one eight-week session to complete the coursework.
 If the coursework is completed, the student receives the grade earned.
 If not, the "F" grade becomes permanent.
-"I" grades also include courses with blank grades Credits from transfer courses are calculated in a student's qualitative SAP and/or FA/VA-SAP as credits attempted and credits earned.
+"I" grades also include courses with blank grades Transfer Credits Credits from transfer courses are calculated in a student's qualitative SAP and/or FA/VA-SAP as credits attempted and credits earned.
 Grades for credits transferred in from any post-secondary institution will be recorded as "T" on the CMU Transcript and will not affect the student's CGPA.
 Students who receive a grade below the minimum standards (C grade for undergraduate and B grade for graduate), in any course within their program may repeat that course.
 However, if a student receives a grade of F, they must repeat the course and gain a passing grade.
 All grades, including F and repeat grades will be included on the transcript.
-For repeated grades, the student's higher grade earned in the repeated course is included in the qualitative calculation.
+Repeated Grades For repeated grades, the student's higher grade earned in the repeated course is included in the qualitative calculation.
 All courses attempted are included in the quantitative calculation.
 Students may repeat a course a limited number of times, as described in the California Miramar University Catalog +under "Repeating Courses."
-Grades of F are included in both the qualitative and quantitative measurements.
-The handling of a withdrawal depends upon whether the student withdrew before or after the Course Drop Date.
+Failing Grades Grades of F are included in both the qualitative and quantitative measurements.
+Withdrawals The handling of a withdrawal depends upon whether the student withdrew before or after the Course Drop Date.
 The Course Drop Date for each term is the fourth Monday of the academic term.
 A WF is always included in both the quantitative and qualitative calculations.
 A W is included only if the withdrawal occurs after the Course Drop Date.
 1. If a student withdraws prior to the Course Drop Date for a specific term, the W will be excluded from both the quantitative and qualitative calculations.
 2. If a student withdraws on or after the Course Drop Date for a specific term, then the WF will be factored into both the quantitative and qualitative calculations.
-Explanations on a transcript such as W for "Withdraw" or "IP" for courses in progress for which a grade is not posted, are not grades for SAP and/or FA/VA-SAP purposes Undergraduate coursework required for a Graduate course is not factored into either the quantitative or quantitative calculation.
+W, IP and Grades Explanations on a transcript such as W for "Withdraw" or "IP" for courses in progress for which a grade is not posted, are not grades for SAP and/or FA/VA-SAP purposes Undergraduate coursework required for a Graduate Program as a prerequisite for certain Graduate coursework Undergraduate coursework required for a Graduate course is not factored into either the quantitative or quantitative calculation.
 Such undergraduate coursework is assessed separately, using the standards and requirements described in the California Miramar University Catalog.